tom111/M2/distributions/dmg/ReadMe-MacOSX.txt

   You can find this information by choosing "About this Mac" under the Apple menu.
 The versions for 10.4 should run on 10.5, but the versions for 10.5 do not work on 10.4!
+The 10.5 Macaulay2 binary appears to work fine for 10.6.

 Step 2.
 Important step for 10.5 and 10.6 users!!!